Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 reliability, and relevance of the Website; (e) the correction of defects or errors in the Website; (f) the absence of viruses or damaging elements in the Website.

+While OURANOS does not provide warranties for the automatic correction of defects or errors within the website, OURANOS is committed to addressing reported defects or errors to the best of its abilities, although it is not obligated to do so.

 You agree that OURANOS, its directors, employees, licensors, their respective successors and beneficiaries shall under no circumstances be